hugochang1/Tutorial/KnowHow/System Design/readme.md

 - step1: understand the problem and establish design scope (5 min)
-  - ask questions to fully understand the problems
-    - clarify the requirements
+  - ask questions to fully understand the problems and clarify the requirements
     - why to build this system?
     - who are users?
     - what features we need?
       - prioritize the order of each feature and focus on the top few features
       - make sure interviewer agrees to the feature lists
     - ask non-functional requirements
       - major: performance, scale
       - minor: accuracy, security, consistency
   - output of this stage
     - features requirements
     - non-functional requirements

 - step2: propose high-level design and get buy-in (20 min)
-  - Don't explain to detail in this phase
+  - Don't explain to detail in this phase (depends on situation)
   - 1. API design
     - define API input parameters and output response
     - what is underlying communication approach